formalblocks/DbC-GPT-v2/assets/file_search/erc7683_interface.md

     /**
      * @notice Resolves a specific GaslessCrossChainOrder into a generic ResolvedCrossChainOrder
      * @dev Intended to improve standardized integration of various order types and settlement contracts
-     * @dev MUST be a view function
+     * @test Consider: return value relationships to input parameters, orderId computation
-     * @dev MUST preserve user, originChainId, openDeadline, fillDeadline from input order
+     * @test Focus on direct field mappings from order to resolvedOrder
-     * @dev MUST compute consistent orderId
+     * @test Use simple equality comparisons, not complex expressions
      * @param order The GaslessCrossChainOrder definition
      * @param originFillerData Any filler-defined data required by the settler
      * @return ResolvedCrossChainOrder hydrated order data including the inputs and outputs of the order